Caffeic acid

 Caffeic acid is an organic compound with the formula (HO)2C6H3CH=CHCO2H.
-It is a polyphenol with a key role in scavenging reactive oxygen species (ROS) generated in energy metabolism.
-Caffeic acid is also one major polyphenol responsible for maintaining normal levels of nitric oxide (NO) within cells.
-Caffeic acid is a yellow, solid chemical compound that is structually classified as a hydroxycinnamic acid, and the molecule consists of both phenolic and acrylic functional groups.
+It plays a key role in scavenging reactive oxygen species (ROS) generated in energy metabolism.
+Caffeic acid is also responsible for maintaining normal levels of nitric oxide (NO) within cells.
+Caffeic acid is a yellow, solid chemical compound that is structurally classified as a hydroxycinnamic acid, and the molecule consists of both phenolic and acrylic functional groups.
 Caffeic acid is found in all plants as an intermediate in the biosynthesis of lignin, a naturally occurring complex carbohydrate representing the principal components of biomass and its residues.
 It is chemically unrelated to caffeine; instead, the shared name is related to its presence in coffee.

 Natural occurrences

-Caffeic acid can be found in the bark of Eucalyptus globulus the barley grain Hordeum vulgare and the herb Dipsacus asperoides.
+Caffeic acid can be found in the bark of Eucalyptus globulus, the barley grain Hordeum vulgare, and the herb Dipsacus asperoides.
 It can also be found in the freshwater fern Salvinia molesta and in the mushroom Phellinus linteus.